We are taking a brief break from publishing stories online to expand our workshop opportunities. Next submission window: September.

 music and short film

-Our music and short-film submissions are currently on hold.
-We hope to begin accepting work in this category during our next submission cycle.
+Our music and short film submissions are currently on hold.
+We hope to begin accepting work in this category soon.

 rights & releases